tlevine/thomaslevine.com/blog/beaglebone-power.md

 I want to make a cluster of [BeagleBones](http://beagleboard.org/bone), so I'm pondering how to power them.
-I think I want to build a unit that will provide 5 volts at least 1 amp.
+I think I want to build a unit that will provide 5 volts at least 1 amp, but I don't know how to make that.

 ## Power requirements